DannyQuah/DannyQuah.github.io/_posts/2025-09-17-Rethinking-Multilateralism-Incentive-not-Size-Power.md

 Previously, when the US worked to fill the pool, it attracted respect and admiration from all the rest of the world, not least because the other big boat, the Soviets---America's ideological rivals---were thereby revealed to be less capable.
 Everyone saw and admired the value of America's approach to open markets and free trade.
 Asymmetric costs did not use to bother the US.
 We benefited; America benefited.
 America did not have a zero-sum view of the world.
 But now it does.

 Small nations not on the frontline initially thought we would never be able to compete economically with Great Powers like the US or Western Europe.
 But we worked hard to overcome these challenges, confident that hard work gave us a chance because we saw multilateralism extend a level playing field.
-Now, however, that that we have gotten to where we can compete, we find out that richer nations, America in particular, have decided multilaterism's rules are no longer how they want to play.
+Now, however, that that we have gotten to where we can compete, we find out that richer nations, America in particular, have decided multilateralism's rules are no longer how they want to play.

 Middle-power states might have capacity to step in but my own prediction is, this is just a phase.
 Their incentives to support multilateralism will soon line up the same way as America's.